Bolivarian Navy of Venezuela: Naval crises with the U.S. Navy

+On 10 December 2025, the U.S. Coast Guard seized the Venezuelan oil tanker Skipper in international waters, off the Venezuelan coast; but the Bolivarian Navy did not intervene.
+The vessel was boarded by armed Coast Guard personnel who descended from a helicopter.
+The operation was executed after a U.S. Federal judge authorized the seizure due to the tankers role in transporting sanctioned oil from Venezuela and Iran.
+Maduro had previously been indicted by a US federal court in 2020 and is accused of narcoterrorism and conspiracy to import cocaine to the United States.

+On 16 December 2025, U.S. President Trump announced a complete blockade of all sanctioned oil tankers going into and out of Venezuela.
+No clear statement of what the Bolivarian Navy would do in response followed.

 Organization of the Navy

 As of 2024, Admiral Neil Jesús Villamizar Sánchez was the Commanding General of the National Navy.

 Naval Operations Command

 The Naval Operations Command is commanded by the Chief of Naval Operations.
 In 2014, this was Vice Admiral Antonio Díaz Clemente.

 Venezuelan Naval Aviation

 Venezuelan Naval Aviation serves as the air arm of the Venezuelan Navy, with responsibility for air operations and transport for the entire Navy.

 Coast Guard

 Headquartered in La Guaira, Vargas, the Venezuelan Coast Guard is responsible for the surveillance of Venezuela's jurisdictional waters.